The Ministry Team at UUCA

 Until her death in August 2023, he was married to Karen Muir who was a retired social studies teacher for AACPS.
 They had two adult children together, Kristina and Andrew, who attended local Annapolis schools.
 During his retirement, Rev. Fred continues to enjoy his grandchildren, writing, traveling, and preaching occasionally.

-Ryan Ely
+Ryan McCray Ely

 Congregational Intern Minister